Lineal-Software-Solutions/RMM_SinkHole/README.md

 # RMM_SinkHole
-A project to automate the blocking of domains and IPs for RMM and remote control tools not authorised by Lineal for our clients.
+A project to automate the blocking of domains and IPs for RMM and remote control tools not authorised for use on managed systems.

 ## Project To-Do List
 * Identify all other RMM or remote access tools